 - 1/4 tsp ground nutmeg

 - 1/4 tsp ground allspice

 - 3 tbs honey

 - 12 oz. bottle of beer, see notes

 Preheat the oven to 375 degrees F. Grease a 9x5-inch loaf pan and set aside.

 In a medium-sized bowl, whisk the flour, baking powder, cinnamon, ginger, nutmeg, allspice, and cloves together.

 Add the honey and pumpkin puree, stirring until combined.
-This will be a little difficult.

 Slowly add the beer and stir until combined.